Start9Labs/documentation/site/source/support/faq/faq-general.rst

 How does StartOS work?
 ----------------------
-StartOS (see next question) is based on Linux and handles all operations on your server.
+StartOS (see next FAQ) is based on Linux and handles all operations on your server.
 This core element of the technology stack is what enables you to set up, login, access your server's dashboard, and install services.

 One of these operations is creating and managing Tor addresses, which are uniquely attributed to each service you download, as well as to the server itself.
-You can see your uniquely generated Tor address when you complete the setup process using the Setup App.
+You can see your uniquely generated Tor address when you complete the setup process.
 This address is how you view your server's dashboard, which is actually just a website hosted by your server itself!
 It is authenticated, of course, so only you can access it.

-You can connect to and manage your server from any mobile device, desktop computer, or laptop computer.
-This is accomplished right through the browser by visiting your server's private and unique URL.
+You can connect to and manage your server from your mobile device, desktop computer, or laptop computer.
+This is accomplished in the browser by visiting your server's private and unique URL.

 Once on your server's web page (the StartOS dashboard), you can choose what services to install.
 Then, each installed service also receives its own private and unique URL, such that you can access it from the browser or any mobile app that supports using it as a backend.

-The list of services will grow rapidly over the coming months and years, such that many things you currently do using cloud-based third party servers can be just as easily accomplished using your own personal cloud serving your own personal apps and storing your own private data.
+The list of services will grow rapidly over the coming months and years, such that most or all the things you currently do using cloud-based third party servers can be just as easily accomplished using your own personal cloud serving your own personal software and storing your data privately.
 No trusted third parties at all.

 What is StartOS?
 ----------------
 StartOS is a new kind of Linux Operating System (OS).
-It is a built from the ground up to allow anyone to easily run their own "cloud," become independent from Big Tech, and own their own data.
-StartOS allows anyone to easily host their own software services.
+It is a built from the ground up to allow anyone to easily run a private "cloud," become independent from Big Tech, and own their own data.

-StartOS is custom-built Linux distribution with a suite of software tools which make it easy to:
+StartOS is custom-built Linux distribution (currently based on Debian) with a suite of software tools which make it easy to:

-* Install, uninstall, and upgrade services from a Marketplace (similar to your phone's app store)
+* Install, uninstall, and upgrade services from a Marketplace registry (similar to your phone's app store)
 * Manage and run services that YOU own and control
 * Upgrade StartOS with the latest features and security updates
-* Backup services, and restore from backups if needed
+* Backup services and data, and restore from backups if needed

 It includes:

-* a custom application management layer, specialized for installing, running, and backing up .s9pk packaged services
+* a custom application management layer, specialized for installing, running, and backing up ``.s9pk`` packaged services
-* a layer responsible for StartOS specific operations, such as Tor, Backups, and Notifications
+* a layer responsible for StartOS specific operations, such as Networking, Backups, and Notifications
-* a system of :ref:`Health Checks<health-checks>` for simple monitoring
+* a system of :ref:`Health Checks<health-checks>` for simple monitoring and metrics
 * an SDK for developers, including an "Actions" API to simplify complex operations for the common user
-* and much, much more.
-Please see the corresponding :ref:`Concepts<start-os>` section.
+* and much, much more

-The `.s9pk` extension is Start9's custom package format based on `tar`.
+The ``.s9pk`` extension is Start9's custom package format based on ``tar``.
 It encompasses the necessary components to compress, host, and install a service on a Marketplace registry.

 What are StartOS Services?
 --------------------------
-A Service can be any piece of software added to the Marketplace.
+A Service can be any piece of software added to a Marketplace registry.
 Unlike "apps," services are (usually) "server-side" software, meaning they are intended to run 24/7/365 and listen for requests from your clients (apps).
 All services are "self-hosted," meaning that you are in complete control of your data.
 This means you can run your own "cloud!"
 Learn more about managing services :ref:`here <managing-services>` and see our currently `Available Services <https://marketplace.start9.com/>`_.

 Does Start9 ship worldwide?
 ---------------------------